 The actual process of field force management

 A field force management tool helps you to remain in contact with your staff while they are at work on the field.
-This helps you to track your personnel in real time.
+This helps you to track your personnel in real-time.
 Field personnel or your staff can log in and enter their attendance using a smartphone.
 You can assign that particular day’s task remotely using a web console or your own smartphone.

 Next, they can carry out whatever duties they need to while you get all the alerts that you set to receive.
 This helps to increase transparency.
 You can choose to receive alerts on your phone or on your desktop.

-Finally, staff can tag completed tasks with audio and images, instead of they having to type reports.
+Finally, staff can tag completed tasks with audio and images, instead of having to type reports.
 This helps to focus more on the job than on job reporting.
-Last but not the least, location tags help you to ensure that the job is done at the right place.
+Last but not the least, location tags help you to ensure that the job is done in the right place.
 Your staff will not be able to take your generosity for granted.
 All in all, a field force management tool helps you to track and control your staff without you having to be physically present with them and this is the beauty of this tool.

 Finally, we need to remember that field force management helps companies to reduce administration cost and increase production.
 This helps to automate data integration which is usually done with the help of cloud servers.
 Moreover, you can set invoice parameters that help you to also keep track of stocks, inventories and engage in P.O. and task management.